SupremeCommanderMaps/SurvivalVersus/README.md

 ## New in version 5.9

 * Changed bot colors so they cannot be the same as those of players (thanks JJ!)
+* Hunter ACUs no longer drown in the water
 * Nerfed island base defences by removing the torpedo launcher ring
 * Island base mex now yields 50 mass instead of 36
 * Island base mex now retains its altered stats after capture